 Here’s a sneak peek at each of the hotels….

-Finally, in November 2021, Scandic will be opening Scandic Spectrum.
+Finally, by the end of 2021, Scandic will be opening Scandic Spectrum.
 With 632 bedrooms it will be Scandic’s largest hotel to date.
 Located close to Kalvebod Brygge (Copenhagen’s harbor pools) with views of the city from its Skybar and a green oases of atriums.
 A series of specialty restaurants are planned as well as a swimming pool and an innovative meeting and conference department.

-In January 2021 the new Nordhavn neighbourhood will see its first hotel when the award winning Comwell group opens its first hotel in the Danish capital under its own name.
+In January 2021 the new Nordhavn neighbourhood saw its first hotel when the award winning Comwell group opens its first hotel in the Danish capital under its own name.

 Comwell Copenhagen Portside has been designed by architecture firm, Arkitema Architects, who have drawn inspiration from the harbour’s historic warehouses to create a 493 bedroom hotel with a further 18 conference and meeting rooms.
 The hotel is close to the new metro station and will have ’green walls’ covered in plants, a roof garden and an atrium garden.